fluthjs/fluth-doc/docs/en/api/index.md

   `plugin` can define two types of plugins: `then` plugins and `execute` plugins.

   `then` plugins are executed when the `then` method is called.
 They are passed the node's `unsubscribe` function, allowing for unified unsubscription capability. `execute` plugins are executed after the `execute` method is called.
 They are passed the current node's `promise` and the node's `unsubscribe` function.
-The returned `promise` is passed to subsequent nodes.
+The returned `promise` will be passed to the next `execute` plugin.
+The final returned `promise` data will be passed to the next `then` node.

 ## then